MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/modern-authentication/topologies-supported.md

 \* - MFA includes Windows Desktop, MAC, iOS, Android devices, and Windows Phones; CBA includes Windows Desktop, iOS and Android devices; CA/MAM with Intune, includes Android and iOS devices.

 > [!IMPORTANT]
-> It's very important to note that users may see **multiple prompts** in some cases, notably where the MA state is not the same across all the server resources that clients may need and request, as is the case with all versions of the Mixed topologies.> Also note that in some cases (Mixed 1, 3, and 5 specifically) an [AllowADALForNonLynIndependentOfLync](https://support.microsoft.com/en-us/help/3082803/info-about-the-allowadalfornonlyncindependentoflync-setting-in-skype-for-business,-lync-2013,-and-exchange-online) registry key must be set for proper configuration for Windows Desktop Clients.
+> It's very important to note that users may see **multiple prompts** in some cases, notably where the MA state is not the same across all the server resources that clients may need and request, as is the case with all versions of the Mixed topologies.

+> [!IMPORTANT]
+> Also note that in some cases (Mixed 1, 3, and 5 specifically) an [AllowADALForNonLynIndependentOfLync](https://support.microsoft.com/en-us/help/3082803/info-about-the-allowadalfornonlyncindependentoflync-setting-in-skype-for-business,-lync-2013,-and-exchange-online) registry key must be set for proper configuration for Windows Desktop Clients.